Long and open

 The course is maintained with a lot of care from the local club.
 Not only is it litter free but a

 Cons: I wasn't a fan of # 11 and it's 817' length.
 I thought it was long just to be long and length served no real purpose.
-But then again, when one has a noodle arm as I have, as tends to dislike any and all 800' holes.
+But then again, when one has a noodle arm as I have, I tend to dislike any and all 800' holes.

 I don't know what happen after the # 12 hole and how we got lost.